mcdemarco/the-new-kitchen-cookbook/poultry/tuscanChicken.md

 I once tried it with chopped delicata squash, added in with the wine and vinegar (since that seemed to be the appropriate amount of cooking time).

+Castelvetrano green olives work as a substitute for kalamatas.

 You can toss all the ingredients plus two-thirds of a cup of water into an Instant Pot and pressure cook on high for about 20 minutes plus a natural release, depending on the size and frozenness of your chicken.
 You'll need to reduce the water afterwards if you want a sauce, or save it for risotto.